Telios-org/telios-sdk/README.md

   pubKey: '[bob_account_public_key]',
   // A Shared Drive.
   drive: '[drive]',
-  // Path to the file on the local drive
+  // Destination path of the file on the local drive
-  filePath: '/email.json'
+  dest: '/email/email.json'
 })

 ```